BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ```text
 input/enhancers_mouse.txt
 ```
+TODO: add step 6 inputs
+TODO: add info on outputs

 ### Individual scripts, if you'd like to run only parts of the pipeline:
 **Usage of the following individual scripts (with inputs, outputs, and example runs) can be found [here](setup/SCRIPTS.md).**
 - Step 2: `submit_hal.sh`, which is used to run halLiftover and HALPER. **IMPORTANT: refer to the "important note" heading in the markdown linked above.
 You will need to change a few lines of code in order to get this to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), it must be hardcoded without use of "~".**
-- Steps 2a and 3: `bedtools.sh`, which is used to run cross-species (same tissue) and intraspecies (cross-tissue) comparison of open chromatin regions
+- Steps 2a, 3, and parts of 5: `bedtools.sh`, which is used to run cross-species (same tissue) and intraspecies (cross-tissue) comparison of open chromatin regions
-- TODO: add step 5 script
+- Step 5: `split_encode_ccres.sh` if you would like to use your own ENCODE cCREs file
-- Step 6: convert_bed_to_fasta.sh and motif_analysis.sh
+- Step 6: `convert_bed_to_fasta.sh` and `motif_analysis.sh`

 ## Usage